 The vehicle design and manufacturing industry is characterized by vigorous protection and pursuit of intellectual property rights, which has resulted in protracted and expensive litigation for many companies.
 We may become subject to lawsuits alleging that we have infringed the intellectual property rights of others.
 The nature of claims contained in unpublished patent filings around the world is unknown to us, and it is not possible to know which countries patent holders may choose for the extension of their filings under the Patent Cooperation Treaty, or other mechanisms.
 To the extent that we have previously incorporated third-party technology and/or know-how into certain products for which we do not have sufficient license rights, we could incur substantial litigation costs, be forced to pay substantial damages or royalties, or even be forced to cease sales in the event any owner of such technology or know-how were to challenge our subsequent sale of such products (and any progeny thereof).
 In addition, to the extent that we discover or have discovered third-party patents that may be applicable to products or processes in development, we may need to take steps to avoid claims of possible infringement, including obtaining non-infringement or invalidity opinions and, when necessary, re-designing or re-engineering products.
 However, we cannot assure you that these precautions will allow us to successfully avoid infringement claims.
-We may also be subject to claims based on the actions of employees and consultants with respect to the usage or disclosure of intellectual property rights against us or against our customers or channel partners for which we may be liable.
+We may also be subject to claims based on the actions of employees and consultants with respect to the usage or disclosure of intellectual property learned from other employers.
+Third parties may in the future assert claims of infringement of intellectual property rights against us or against our customers or channel partners for which we may be liable.